-The planning committee meets every 4 weeks at 4pm on a Thursday.
-A full calendar of meetings can be found on our website: www.cherwell.gov.uk.
-Meetings are web cast live on the internet and available to view for 6 months after the meeting date.
+The planning committee meets every 4 weeks at 4pm on a Thursday., aA full calendar of meetings can be found on our website: www.cherwell.gov.uk. you can also watch a mMeetings as they are web cast live on the internet and available to view for 6 months after the meeting date.